60 Second Lemon Law Assessment™

 Ohio requires that if a manufacturer has an approved arbitration program, you must attempt arbitration before filing a lawsuit.
 These programs are informal, free, and faster than court proceedings.
 However, the arbitration decision is not binding on you.
 If you are unsatisfied with the result, you can still file a lawsuit.

 While you can navigate the process on your own, working with an attorney who specializes in lemon law significantly increases your chances of a favorable outcome.
-Under Ohio law, the manufacturer pays your attorney’s fees if your claim is successful, so there is no out-of-pocket cost to you.
+Under Ohio state lemon law, the manufacturer is required to pay your attorney’s fees if your claim is successful at trial, so there is no out-of-pocket cost to you.

 At Kahn & Associates, we offer a free 60-Second Lemon Law Assessment™ that quickly determines whether your vehicle qualifies.
 Call us at 1-888-536-6671 or fill out our online form.
 There is no fee unless we win your case.